Martin Lawrence

 Martin Fitzgerald Lawrence (born April 16, 1965) is an American actor and comedian.
 Lawrence began his career doing comedy shows, including in The Improv.
 After his first acting role in the sitcom What's Happening Now!!
 (1987–1988), Lawrence co-created and played the titular character of the Fox television sitcom Martin (1992-1997), which helped catapult him into larger film roles.
 His first major lead role on the big screen was playing Detective Sergeant Marcus Burnett in the buddy cop action comedy Bad Boys (1995), a role he reprised in three sequels.

-Lawrence went on to star in the commercially successful films A Thin Line Between Love and Hate (1996), which marked his directorial debut, Nothing to Lose (1997), Blue Streak (1999), Big Momma's House (2000), Big Momma's House 2 (2006), Wild Hogs (2007), College Road Trip (2008), Death at a Funeral (2010), and Big Mommas: Like Father, Like Son (2013), among others.
+Lawrence went on to star in the commercially successful films A Thin Line Between Love and Hate (1996), which marked his directorial debut, Nothing to Lose (1997), Blue Streak (1999), Big Momma's House (2000), Big Momma's House 2 (2006), Wild Hogs (2007), College Road Trip (2008), Death at a Funeral (2010), and Big Mommas: Like Father, Like Son (2011), among others.
 His voice acting work includes the animated films Open Season (2006) and Sneaks (2025), and the animated television series Kid 'n Play (1990).

 Early life

-The fourth of six children, Martin Fitzgerald Lawrence was born on April 16, 1965, in Frankfurt, West Germany.
-His father, John Lawrence, was serving in the U.S. military at the time of his birth.
+Martin Fitzgerald Lawrence was born on April 16, 1965, in Frankfurt, West Germany.
+His father, John Lawrence, was serving in the United States Air Force at the time of his birth.
 Lawrence's first and middle names were after civil rights leader Martin Luther King Jr. and U.S. President John F. Kennedy, respectively.
-When Lawrence was seven, his father left the military, and the family moved from West Germany back to the United States, settling in the Washington D.C. area in the town of Landover, Maryland.
+When Lawrence was seven, his father left the military, and the family moved from West Germany back to the United States, settling in the Washington, D.C. area in the town of Landover, Maryland.
 Lawrence's mother had moved herself and her six children into the troubled King Square housing projects where he would attend Dodge Park Elementary.
 Following his parents' divorce when he was eight years old, Lawrence rarely saw his father, who was a police officer, serving as the Police Chief for the Franklin D. Roosevelt VA Medical Center in Montrose, New York.
 His mother, Chlora (née Bailey), worked several jobs, including as a sales representative and cashier at various department stores, to support her family.

-Small for his size growing up in the projects, Lawrence often engaged in street fights with other kids.
+Small for his age growing up in the projects, Lawrence often engaged in street fights with other kids.
 He stated that it was his mother and older brothers who kept him out of jail where most of his childhood friends ended up.
 During his teen years, Lawrence excelled at boxing.
 While living in Fort Washington, Maryland, Lawrence attended Eleanor Roosevelt High School and Friendly High School, and became a Mid-Atlantic Golden Gloves boxing contender.